MichalDulemba/UdacitySelfdrivingCarNanoDegree/term2/p5 - MPC controller/README.md

 		double epsi = -atan(coeffs[1]) + psi;
 		double cte= polyeval(coeffs,0)+v*sin(epsi)*latency;

+I added Lf factor in the first equation - because without it, car was swinging from right to left (predicted angles were too big).
 I didn't change speed because there is no way to tell real accelaration of this car.

 //v += a*latency;